dbuenzli/zipc/README.md

 ## Acknowledgments

+A grant from the [OCaml Software Foundation] helped to bring the first public release of `zipc`.

 The deflate compressor and general information about ZIP files benefited from Hans Wennborg's thorough [article] about Zip files.
 The deflate decompressor implementation started as a port of Joergen